What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 • Windows: Newer Windows devices and older Android devices use Miracast screen mirroring technology.
 Compatible Miracast receivers for Surface Pro and other Windows devices include Microsoft’s Wireless Display Adapter, Amazon Fire TV (sometimes), and Roku, to name a few.
 Neither Google nor Apple supports Miracast.
 However, Ditt’s screen mirroring solution allows Windows users to mirror and stream content to devices compatible with Apple TV, Chromecast, and Reflector.

-Overall, the Miracast protocol is not as straightforward as its Google Cast and AirPlay counterparts.
+The Miracast protocol is not as straightforward as its Google Cast and AirPlay counterparts.

 Who Uses Screen Mirroring Technology?